skp3214/skp3214/README.md

 ---

-👋 Hi, I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently I am working on advance E-Commerce(ShopVibe) website using TypeScript.
+👋 Hi, I'm a tech enthusiast from Balrampur, Uttar Pradesh, currently I am working on FinancePal using Kotlin and Firebase.

 🎓 Pursuing B.Tech in Computer Science and Engineering at Lovely Professional University.